hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

    6. [Tidyverse](../lessons/15_tidyverse.md)
          <details>
             <summary><i>Click here for a preview of this lesson</i></summary>
-             <br>Base R is incredibly powerful.
-However, ggplot2 is part of a larger portfolio of packages known as "Tidyverse".
-While Tidyverse and base R do share much overlap in their functionality, Tidyverse is becoming more popular and certain packages are reliant on Tidyverse's functions.
-As a result, you should be conversant in the basics of Tidyverse.<br><br>This lesson will cover:<br>
+             <br>The <a href="https://tidyverse.tidyverse.org/articles/paper.html">Tidyverse suite of integrated packages</a> are designed to work together to make common data science operations more user friendly.
+Tidyverse is becoming increasingly prevalent and it is necessary that R users are conversant in the basics of Tidyverse.
+We have already used two Tidyverse packages in this workshop (<code>ggplot2</code> and <code>purrr</code>) and in this lesson we will learn some key features from a few additional packages that make up Tidyverse. <br><br>This lesson will cover:<br>
                 - Usage of pipes for connecting together multiple commands<br>
                 - Tibbles for two-dimensional data storage<br>
                 - Data wrangling within Tidyverse